A Validation Approach to Over-parameterized Matrix and Image Recovery: GD with SRI has a minimax optimal iterate

 In this section, we first present gradient descent for Problem \eqref{eq:sensing fact} and a few preliminaries.
-In \Cref{sec: result}, we give the main result that gradient descent coupled with small random initialization produces an iterate achieving optimal statistical error.
-Finally, we conclude this section with the proof strategy of our main result.
+Next, we present the main result that gradient descent coupled with small random initialization has an iterate achieving optimal statistical error.